department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants.md

 **Both of these must be true:**

 - You or a family member own or will own the home, **and**
-- You have one of these service-connected disabilities (disabilities related to your service):
+- You have a qualifying service-connected disability

+**Qualifying service-connected disabilities include:**
 - Blindness in both eyes (with 20/200 visual acuity or less)
 - The loss or loss of use of both hands
 - Certain severe burns
 - Certain respiratory or breathing injuries

 For FY 2018, you may be able to get up to 3 grants—for a total of up to $16,217—through the SHA grant program.